nineteen-ninety-six/tube-without-translation/README.md

   A web browser extension that keeps your YouTube experience authentic by preventing automatic translations.
-  The extension is available on Chromium browsers, Firefox and Safari (credits goes to [Seva41](https://github.com/Seva41) for the Safari port)
+  The extension is available on Chromium browsers, Firefox and Safari.

 <div align="center">